mailbox-encore/VstHostSwitcher/README.md

 > x86=\[enter your x86 VST plugins path here\]
 > x64=\[enter your x64 VST plugins path here\]

-Notice that if no VST plugins folder path is defined, the script will try to get it from the MS Widows registry or use the following default values respectively for the x86 and x64 default path location which are probably your current default location.
+Notice that if no VST plugins folder path is defined, the script will try to get it from the [MS Windows registry](https://en.wikipedia.org/wiki/Windows_Registry) or use the following default values respectively for the x86 and x64 default path location which are probably your current default location.
-This also means that the above ``VstPluginFolderPaths`` entries are optionnal:
+This also means that the above ``VstPluginFolderPaths`` entries are optional:

 - C:\Program Files (x86)\Steinberg\VstPlugins\
 - C:\Program Files\Steinberg\VstPlugins\